 Fuseaux de Lavande is the name of Elsa Lenthal’s company.
 It cultivates the tradition of this Provencal handcraft, made with just-picked lavender or lavandin.
 A lavender fuseau is shaped like a baby’s rattle, although some might describe it as a wand or spindle.
 In the 18th-century, Provencal dowry chests often contained fuseaux to perfume clothes and linens.
 Elsa’s fuseaux are created by hand using organic French lavender and ribbons from the Haute Loire.
 Read more.

 KOT is a boutique in Lourmarin with beautiful linen, clothing, and items for the home.
-Owner, Teresa Gaik loves fashion, interior design and accessories.
-She also loves brocantes, and markets where she sources antique Provencal linens.
-An experienced seamstress she turns the market finds into unique home decor items.
+Owner Teresa Gaik loves fashion, interior design and accessories.
+She also loves brocantes and markets where she sources antique Provencal linens.
+An experienced seamstress, she turns the market into unique home decor items.
 Discover pillows, throws, and other lovely things for decorating your home or for gifts.
 Shopping in Lourmarin.

-Love in St Rèmy is the name of Laetitia Labrune de Luca’s company.
+Love in St Rèmy is Laetitia Labrune de Luca’s company.
 This project developed from a love affair with Provence and her (now) husband.
 For their wedding, she designed some exclusive gifts for attendees.
 These items were such a hit that friends encouraged Labrune de Luca to build a brand around her creations.
-She did and chose Love in St Rèmy as the name to reflect her attachment to the region.
-All of the products are made-in-France.
+She chose Love in St Rèmy as the name to reflect her attachment to the region.
+All of the products are made in France.
 The collection includes exclusive scented candles, reed diffusers, notebooks, and small bags.
 Discover the collection online, in the St Rèmy boutique, and at various points of sale in the Alpilles.
 Shop here.

 Ouvrage is an art gallery, boutique, and office in the heart of the old section of Aix-en-Provence.
-This store is a place where you will find unique objects for home décor and gifts.
+This store is where you will find unique objects for home décor and gifts.
 Sébastian and Agnes Krier are architects with a focus on interior design.
 They select the work of French creators who are environmentally conscious in their design process and material selection.
 A designer’s attention to detail and passion must shine through in the beauty of their final product to make it into this store.
 At Ouvrage, you will discover a wide variety of “made in France” pieces.
-Explore the Ouvrage collection.

-Remember Provence is an online store that sells Provencal-themed housewares, gift items and culinary ingredients to customers around the world.
-Launched in 1997 the home-based business sold artisanal products from the South of France (read the backstory).
+Remember Provence is an online store that sells Provencal-themed housewares, gift items and culinary ingredients to customers worldwide.
+The home-based business, launched in 1997, sold artisanal products from the South of France (read the backstory).
 The store is now 100% online.
-The merchandise range continues to grow, as the company’s president Marie-Helene Beriot discovers quality goods from market vendors and artisan producers.
+The merchandise range continues to grow as the company’s president Marie-Helene Beriot discovers quality goods from market vendors and artisan producers.
 Shop here.

 The Rose et Marius boutique is in the heart of Aix-en-Provence at 3, rue Thiers.
-The sage green exterior provides a clue about the store’s beautiful interior, it’s like walking into a garden in the middle of the city.
+The sage green exterior provides a clue about the store’s beautiful interior, and it’s like walking into a garden in the middle of the city.
 Discover the delicately scented candles, diffusers, body creams, soaps and more.
-Created in Grasse by an expert nez the Rose et Mauris fragrances are intended to remind you of Provence.
-The packaging including Limoges porcelain for the candles is stunning.
+Created in Grasse by an expert nez, the Rose et Mauris fragrances remind you of Provence.
+The packaging, including Limoges porcelain for the candles, is stunning.
 Shop in person or online.
 To take advantage of a reader’s discount (10% off and a special bonus gift), use PerfectlyProvence at checkout.

 Savoir Faire des Alpilles offers one-stop shopping for artistic designs in the Alpilles.
 Located in the centre of Saint-Rémy-de-Provence Le Savoir Faire des Alpilles is a bright, airy showroom representing the creations of about 15+ artists and food producers who live in the area.
 The boutique showcases artwork, fashion accessories, home décor items, and gourmet food that is “100% Alpilles.”
 Shop in person at 1 A Boulevard Marceau, Saint-Rémy-de-Provence.

 Full disclosure: We do receive a small commission on some of the items that you might decide to buy from this page.
-It does not affect the price that you pay, and it helps to cover the costs of this website.
-However, we never recommend anything that we do not own or have not tested.
+It does not affect the price you pay, and it helps to cover the costs of this website.
+However, we never recommend anything that we have not tested.